 Yes.
 A recipient’s card can be reloaded if approved and funded by a university unit and used for the same program or another approved program.
 For example, a student band member may keep a card for the years s/he is a student, and the unit can reload the card as needed for band travel.

 No action is required by the unit.
-Cards may be disposed of by the recipient, or retained by the student if s/he may be eligible for reloading of the card through unit approval and funding (for the same or a different purpose).
+Cards may be disposed of by the recipient, or retained by the student if they may be eligible for reloading of the card through unit approval and funding (for the same or a different purpose).

 Stored Value Cards cannot be requested or loaded with Sponsored Funds chartfields.
 Discretionary chartfields need to be used with ordering cards or requesting card loads.
-Procurement re-bills monthly to the chartfields provided on the SVC Excel Loader Template Form.
+Procurement re-bills monthly to the chartfields provided on the SVC Excel Loader Form.
 This journal entry will expense each load performed throughout the month.
 When appropriate, please request a journal entry to move the charges to the Sponsored Project.
 This can be completed after all required documentation has been gathered, specific to the Sponsored Project.
 Please reach out to your Sponsored Program’s contact with any additional questions.